 Consider $n$ parallel and identical server pools with infinitely many servers each.
-Tasks arrive as a Poisson process with rate $n \lambda$, where $\lambda$ is the individual server pool arrival rate, and are immediately routed to one of the server pools, where service starts at once and lasts an exponentially distributed time of unit mean.
-The execution times are independent of the number of tasks contending for service at the same server pool, but the quality-of-service experienced by tasks degrades as the degree of contention increases.
-Thus, maintaining an even distribution of the load is key to optimizing the overall quality-of-service.
+Tasks arrive as a Poisson process with rate $n \lambda$ and are immediately routed to one of the server pools, where service starts at once and lasts an exponentially distributed time of unit mean.
+The execution times are independent of the number of tasks contending for service at the same server pool, but the quality of service experienced by tasks degrades as the degree of contention increases.
+Thus, maintaining an even distribution of the load is key for optimizing the overall quality of service.

-More specifically, let $X_i$ denote the number of concurrent tasks at server pool $i$ and suppose that we resort to a utility metric $u(X_i) = g(1 / X_i)$ as a proxy for measuring the quality-of-service experienced by a task assigned to server pool $i$, as function of its resource share.
+More specifically, let $X_i$ denote the number of concurrent tasks at server pool $i$ and suppose that we resort to a utility metric $u(X_i) = g(1 / X_i)$ as a proxy for measuring the quality of service experienced by a task assigned to server pool $i$, as function of its resource share.
 Provided that $g$ is a concave and increasing function, the overall utility $\sum_{i = 1}^n X_iu(X_i)$ is a Schur-concave function of $X = (X_1, \dots, X_n)$, and is thus maximized by balancing the number of tasks among the various server pools.

 The vector-valued process $X$ describing the number of tasks at each of the~$n$ server pools constitutes a continuous-time Markov chain when the dispatching decisions are based on the current number of tasks at each server pool.
-It is, however, more convenient to adopt an aggregate state description, denoting by $Q_n(i)$ the number of server pools with at least $i$ tasks, as illustrated in Figure \ref{fig: state variables}.
-In view of the symmetry of the model, the infinite-dimensional process $Q_n = \set{Q_n(i)}{i \geq 0}$ also constitutes a continuous-time Markov chain.
-We will often consider the normalized processes $q_n(i) = Q_n(i) / n$ and $q_n = \set{q_n(i)}{i \geq 0}$; the former corresponds to the fraction of server pools with at least $i$ tasks.
+It is, however, more convenient to adopt an aggregate state description, denoting by $\bQ_n(i)$ the number of server pools with at least $i$ tasks, as illustrated in Figure \ref{fig: state variables}.
+In view of the symmetry of the model, the infinite-dimensional process $\bQ_n = \set{\bQ_n(i)}{i \geq 0}$ also constitutes a continuous-time Markov chain.
+We will often consider the normalized processes $\bq_n(i) = \bQ_n(i) / n$ and $\bq_n = \set{\bq_n(i)}{i \geq 0}$; the former corresponds to the fraction of server pools with at least $i$ tasks.

-\subsection{Threshold-Based Load Balancing Policy.}
+\subsection{Threshold-based load balancing policy}